kanehekili/VideoCut/README.md

 The current version is written in python3 and uses the qt6 widget kit.

 ## :boom: EasyPlayer Video/Audio player included
 As a spinoff a player has been introduced.
-It displays pictures, plays videos and audio files.
+It handles pictures, plays videos and audio files.

 ### Prerequisites
 * Arch: python3, python-pillow and mpv